ellacharmed/advent-agents-2025/README.md

 # Advent of AI Agents 2025

-[25 days](https://adventofagents.com/).
+[25 days in Dec 2025](https://adventofagents.com/).
 Zero to Production-Ready AI Agents on Google Cloud.

+This repository is a replication of the official webpage with my notes, it is not a replacement.
+I created it just so I don't have to keep ALT+TABbing between windows.
+And it also serves to document my attempts at doing the exercises and the results.
+As it is a living document, expect it to change over time.

+*ps: I might not do it daily but group days together.*

 ## December 2025 Advent Calendar